Peleke/MindMirror/README.md

 An open-source, AI-powered personal performance platform that transforms your journal entries and curated knowledge into personalized, evidence-based coaching.
 Built with a modern, distributed microservices architecture and designed to be the "brain" that connects what you *know* with what you *do*.

-## 🚀 Why This Matters: Technical Innovation That Drives Business Value
+## Why This Matters: Technical Innovation That Drives Business Value

 <details>
-<summary><strong>🚀 Enterprise-Grade AI Architecture with Consumer-First Experience
+<summary><strong>Enterprise-Grade AI Architecture with Consumer-First Experience
 </strong></summary>

 - **🧠 Hybrid RAG at Scale:** Production-ready retrieval-augmented generation combining personal data (journals) with curated knowledge bases, powered by Qdrant vector search and advanced semantic ranking